Changes to recycling 2017–2018

 Phase 2 will take approximately four to six weeks to complete.
 During this time, if, after the first fortnightly collection you do not receive a new 240-litre yellow-topped recycling bin and the green lid on your general waste bin has not been swapped for a red one, please continue to follow point 2 above for every fortnightly collection thereafter, until these changes are made.

 If, after an eight-week trial period, you find your recycling regularly reaches capacity on a fortnightly basis, click on the link below to express interest in a 360-litre recycling bin.

 Commercial properties that require extra recycling bins should place a request with the city by completing the online bin service request form or calling the waste department on 9387 0921.

-Below is a map outlining the new recycling bin collection schedule.
-The city is split into two areas labelled ‘Week 1’ and ‘Week 2’, which indicate the week in which your recycling will be collected.
-Please note that the day of collection will not change; for example, if your collection day is a Monday, it will continue to be on a Monday, however, your recycling will be collected fortnightly, in either Week 1 or Week 2 (see calendar for dates).
+Below is a map outlining the recycling bin collection schedule.
+The city is split into two areas labelled ‘Week 1’ and ‘Week 2’, which indicate the week in which your recycling is collected.
+See calendar for dates.

-All general waste will continue to be collected as per the existing schedule.
+All general waste is collected weekly as per the existing schedule.
 If you have any queries about the changes, see the frequently asked questions or call the city on 9387 0921.

 Frequently asked questions

-The city moved to comingled recycling collected fortnightly to maximise cost efficiency, fall in line with other Western Metropolitan Regional Councils and comply with the Australian Standards.for bin lid colours.
-The decision was resolved in the ordinary council meeting on 25 October 2016.
+The city is making changes to maximise cost efficiency, bring it in line with other Western Metropolitan Regional Councils and comply with the Australian Standards.
+The decision to review the service was resolved in the ordinary council meeting on 25 October 2016.